 Until 2006 management advice for this stock has basically been formulated by qualitative assessment of trends in various indices of stock condition in response to the catch history and the predation by cod (Anon.
 2005a).
-Management advice was given as an annual Total Allowable Catch (TAC) and a statement about the sustainability of the applied fishing practice as agreed to by the assessment board (Anon.
-2005b).
-The method of deriving the advice has not been explicitly stated and the uncertainty associated with the process not quantified (Hvingel and Kingsley 2006).
-Therefore an alternative quantitative assessment framework based on the work of Hvingel and Kingsley (2002, 2006) was introduced in 2006 (Hvingel 2006).
+An alternative quantitative assessment framework based on the work of Hvingel and Kingsley (2002, 2006) was introduced in 2006 (Hvingel 2006) and has been used since then.